huggingface/hub-docs/datasetcard.md

 # Optional.
 Add this if you want to encode a train and evaluation info in a structured way for AutoTrain or Evaluation on the Hub
 train-eval-index:
-  - config: {config_name}           # The dataset config name to use.
-Example for datasets without configs: default.
+  - config: {config_name}           # The dataset subset name to use.
+Example for datasets without subsets: default.
 Example for glue: sst2
     task: {task_name}               # The task category name (same as task_category).
 Example: question-answering
     task_id: {task_type}            # The AutoTrain task id.
 Example: extractive_question_answering
     splits: